 Pick plants that don’t take up much space.
 Compact varieties of vegetables, herbs, and flowers are perfect for small areas.

-Use organic soil or make your own compost for your containers.
+Use organic soil or make your compost for your containers.
 This ensures your plants get the nutrients they need without harmful chemicals.

 Invite beneficial insects like ladybugs or lacewings to your small garden.
 They can help control pests naturally.
 Avoid chemical pesticides.